ruXlab/absurd-kotlin/README.md

-_* no offence to scala and perl devs, we just found it's uneasy to read that_
+_* no offence to scala and perl devs, some of us have a hard time reading that code`_